dingmaotu/mql4-lib/README.md

 The `ObjectAttr` macro declares standard get/set methods for a class.
 Just follow the Java Beans(TM) convention.

 I used some macro tricks to work around limits of MQL4.
 I will document the library in detail when I have the time.

 With this approach, you can write reusable EAs, Scripts, or Indicators.
-You do not need to worry about the OnInit, OnDeinit, OnStart, OnTick, OnCalculate, etc.  You never use a input parameter directly in your EA.
+You do not need to worry about the OnInit, OnDeinit, OnStart, OnTick, OnCalculate, etc.
+You never use a input parameter directly in your EA.
 You can write a base EA, and extend it easily.

 ### Collections

 In advanced MQL4 programs, you have to use more sophisticated collection types for your order management.

 It is planned to add common collection types to the lib, including lists, hash maps, trees, and others.

 Currently there are two list types:

 1. Collection/LinkedList is a Linked List implementation
 2. Collection/Vector is an array based implementation

-First I'd like to point out some extremely useful undocumented MQL4/5
+First I'd like to point out some extremely useful undocumented MQL4/5 features:
-features:

 1. class templates(!)
 2. typedef function pointers(!)
 3. template function overloading
+4. union type

 Though inheriting multiple interfaces is not possible now, I think this will be possible in the future.

 Among these features, `class template` is the most important because we can greatly simplify Collection code.
 These features are used by MetaQuotes to port .Net Regular Expression Library to MQL.

 With class templates and inheritance, I implemented a hierarchy: